najmi-smile/NC-News-FrontEnd/README.md

     $ npm install(dependenceis)

-You will be getting the data from our Northcoders News API server.
+You will be getting the data from our [News API](https://github.com/najmi-smile/BE-FT-northcoders-news) server.
+[WEB LINK](https://quiet-shore-88770.herokuapp.com/)
 ### Start Application

     $ npm start

+### Technologies
+    React for UI